meerkat-manor/PeterDocs/README.md

 ## Summary

-PeterDocs is for Protecting, Transfering and Reconciling documents on remote computer where the computers are isolated or on different networks.
+PeterDocs is for [Protecting](Encryption.md), [Transferring](SendArchive.md) and [Reconciling](Reconcile.md) documents
+on a remote computer where the computers are isolated or on different networks.

-The process uses a Windows PowerShell script and both the source and target computers that execute the code are required to be installed with Windows PowerShell.
+The process uses a Windows PowerShell module and script.
+Both the source and target computers that execute the code are required to have Windows PowerShell installed.

-transfer the file to your target, where the content are unpacked using the decryption key.
+Use the script to create an encrypted archive of the source folder and its contents, then transfer the archive file to your target, where the content are unpacked using the decryption key.
 After archive contents are restored you can execute the reconcile function to veriy that the contents are transferred, unaltered.